The Morning You Swim Inside a Mountain: A Tulum Cenote Story

 Rules for all cenotes: biodegradable sunscreen only, shower before entry, don't touch formations, life jackets often required for snorkeling.
 Bring your own snorkel gear or rent on-site (80-150 MXN).
 For more insights, check out our What a 12-Year Tulum Resident Actually Thinks About the Place.
 For more insights, check out our Tulum vs Playa del Carmen comparison.

 And go early.
-By 10AM, the magic of swimming alone in a underground cathedral turns into treading water in a crowded pool.
+By 10AM, the magic of swimming alone in an underground cathedral turns into treading water in a crowded pool.
 The cenotes haven't changed in millennia.
 But the crowds arrive on a schedule.